jvzonlab/OrganoidTracker/manuals/AUTOMATIC_TRACKING.md

 ---------------------------------
 With both the **images** and **`Final links - clean.aut`** loaded into the OrganoidTracker GUI, select `Tools` -> `Compute marginalized error rates...`.
 When prompted, select the all possible links file (`All possible links - clean.aut`) and then create a folder for storing the output (e.g., `error_rates`).
 Run the resulting `organoid_tracker_marginalization` script.

-This should be produce a file called `Filtered positions.aut`.
+This should be produce a file called `Filtered positions.aut` and a file called `Marginalized positions.aut`.
+In the latter the links are simply updated with their marginalized probabilities and uncertain links are flagged (<99% certain, see below), no positions or links are removed.
+In `Filtered positions.aut` links between positions that are uncertain are removed.

 ### Troubleshooting
 You can modify this step of the analysis by changing the following values in the configuration file (e.g., `organoid_tracker.ini` within `error_rates`).